Attendees can log in to the iPlanner or CE Portal to access any of the following certificates after noting their participation:

 - Log in to the CE portal using your ASCO.org username and password

 - Select "Provide Meeting Feedback" to submit your feedback on the meeting

 Accreditation and Designation Statement

 In support of improving patient care, the American Society of Clinical Oncology is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 AMA Credit Designation Statement – Physicians

-The American Society of Clinical Oncology designates this live activity for AMA PRA Category 1 Credits™.
+The American Society of Clinical Oncology designates this live activity for a maximum of 6.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 All other attendees may request a Certificate of Participation after submitting their session participation.
 Please note that all final decisions regarding certificate acceptance toward any licensure requirements will be made by the licensing organization to which the certificate is submitted.